bulgil/blog-rest-api/README.md

-# Rest-api for simple blogging system
+# Rest-api for a simple blogging system

 ## Posts
 Any post contains "title", "content", "category", "tags" fields